-@edgymandrill submitted this report.
+@edgymandrill submitted this article.

 In the past few weeks, two seemingly-unrelated diplomatic confrontations have revealed a broader trend in great power politics.
 China’s recent demonstration of the People’s Liberation Army Navy’s capabilities near Taiwan provided an early test of resolve for the Biden administration.
 Naval confrontations have been common practice for China, as well as the United States and Russia, but this one followed a heated exchange in Anchorage, Alaska between US Secretary of State Anthony Blinken and Chinese Foreign Minister Wang Yi.
 In this exchange, China took an approach that was common among communist nations during the Cold War era and questioned the moral authority of the United States on human rights, using recent domestic tensions in America as talking points.
 The official return of Hong Kong to the People’s Republic of China was also noted at the meeting.